Fifth & Clyde Residence Hall and Neighborhood Commons

-Fifth and Clyde House is the first new dormitory on campus since Stever, which was built almost 20 years before.
+Fifth & Clyde is the first new dormitory on campus since Stever, which was built almost 20 years before.
 Much like the last dorm, CMU has focused on equipping this building with high efficiency technology.
-It will also be LEED certified (Gold).
-From water saving shower heads to the 4 green roofs, the building and surrounding landscape is designed to minimized the use of new water and retain stormwater runoff.
-The building envelope is designed to keep in the heat during the winter, while the façade prevents sunlight from overheating the building in the summer.
-Instead of having units solely for each building, a district energy system has been created with both Fifth and Clyde House and the Fifth/Neville Apartments next door.
-The chiller on the top of the Fifth and Clyde air conditions both buildings, while the boilers in Fifth/Neville provide heating.
+It is also LEED certified (Gold).
+From water-saving shower heads to the four green roofs, the building and surrounding landscape is designed to minimize the use of new water and retain stormwater runoff.
+The building envelope is designed to keep in heat during the winter, while the façade prevents sunlight from overheating the building in the summer.
+Instead of having units solely for each building, a district energy system has been created with both Fifth & Clyde and the Fifth/Neville Apartments next door.
+The chiller on the top of the Fifth & Clyde air conditions both buildings, while the boilers in Fifth/Neville provide heating.
 A generator is also shared between to two buildings.
-Behind the Fifth and Clyde House, a district trash area has been created to consolidate waste from the 5 neighboring buildings.
+Behind Fifth & Clyde, a district trash area has been created to consolidate waste from the five neighboring buildings.
 This includes a compactor, which can reduce the number of truck pickups needed from a few times per week to a few times per month.

-The goal of the Fifth and Clyde House design is to give the students a comfortable atmosphere while living away from home.
+The goal of the Fifth & Clyde design is to give the students a comfortable atmosphere while living away from home.

 - Each student room has large windows to allow natural light to permeate the space.
 The color of carpet, walls, and doors was chosen to be neutral specifically so students could decorate to their own tastes.